BraisC/eslint-config/README.md

   "[typescript]": {
     "editor.formatOnSave": false
   },
-  // tell VSCode to autofix also TypeScript "eslint.validate": [
+  // tell VSCode to autofix also TypeScript and html "eslint.validate": [
     "javascript",
     "javascriptreact",
-    { "language": "typescript", "autoFix": true },
-    { "language": "typescriptreact", "autoFix": true }
+    "typescript",
+    "typescriptreact",
+    "html"
   ],
-  // tell the ESLint plugin to run on save "eslint.autoFixOnSave": true,
+  // tess ESlint to fix on filesave "editor.codeActionsOnSave": {
+    "source.fixAll.eslint": true
+  },
   // Optional BUT IMPORTANT: If you have the prettier extension enabled for other languages like CSS and HTML, turn it off for JS/JSX/TS since we are doing it through Eslint already
   "prettier.disableLanguages": ["javascript", "typescript", "javascriptreact"],
   ```